-With approximately 87% of Australian universities signed up to the Science in Australia Gender Equity (SAGE) initiative, Australia’s higher education sector is truly a national leader when it comes to eliminating systemic or cultural barriers to gender equity and diversity.
+With approximately 87% of Australian universities signed up to the Science in Australia Gender Equity (SAGE) initiative, Australia’s higher education sector is truly a national leader when it comes to eliminating systemic and cultural barriers to gender equity and diversity.

 SAGE is pleased to announce that we are now accepting new subscribers from Australian universities, medical research institutes and publicly funded research agencies.